Amended and Restated Bylaws of the American Society of Breast Surgeons – April 28, 2023

 The Board of Directors, by majority resolution, may establish other standing or special committees, each consisting of at least two (2) members of the Corporation, including, a Membership Committee and a Credentialing Committee.

-Committee chairs for all standing and special Committees shall be nominated by the President and shall be approved by the Board of Directors.
-Each Committee chair shall serve for a term of three (3) years.
-Committee chairs may serve no more than two (2) consecutive terms unless approved to do so for no more than one (1) additional term at the discretion of the Board of Directors.
-Members of Committees shall be appointed by each Committee chair and shall be approved by the President.
-Members of Committees shall serve for terms of two (2) years and may serve up to three (3) consecutive terms at the discretion of the Committee chair.
-Prior to the Committee chair's final year of service, one member of each Committee will be nominated by the Committee chair to serve as Vice-chair, with the approval of the President and the Board.
-A Committee member whose final term is expiring may be appointed as Vice-Chair at the discretion of the President and with approval by the Board.
-The term of the Vice-chair will expire at the end of the current Chair’s final term, and the Vice-chair will then become the Committee chair, with the approval of the President and the Board.
-The outgoing Committee chair will serve on the committee for one year as an ex-officio member.
-Patient advocate liaisons (PALs) may serve on committees at the invitation of the committee Chair, with the approval of the President, for a term of one (1) year, renewable by the committee Chair.
+Committee Chairs for all standing and special Committees shall be nominated by the President and shall be approved by the Board of Directors.
+Each Committee Chair shall serve for a term of two (2) years.
+Committee Chairs may serve no more than two (2) consecutive terms unless approved to do so for no more than one (1) additional term at the discretion of the Board of Directors.
+Members of Committees shall be appointed by each Committee Chair and shall be approved by the President.
+Members of Committees shall serve for terms of two (2) years and may serve up to three (3) consecutive terms at the discretion of the Committee Chair.
+All committees will have a Chair and Vice-Chair.
+Each Vice-Chair shall be nominated by the Chair, with the approval of the President and serve a term of two (2) years.
+A Committee Member whose final term is expiring may be appointed as Vice-Chair at the discretion of the President and with approval by the Board.
+The term of the Vice-Chair will expire at the end of the current Chair’s final term, and the Vice-Chair will then become the Committee Chair, with the approval of the President and the Board.
+The outgoing Committee chair will serve on the committee for one (1) or two (2) years as an ex-officio Member as agreed upon by the Chair and outgoing Chair.
+Patient Advocate Liaisons (PALs) may serve on Committees at the invitation of the Committee Chair, with the approval of the President, for a term of one (1) year, renewable by the committee Chair.

 Regular and special meetings of any Committee may be called and held as specified in these Bylaws for regular and special meetings of the Board of Directors.